-wogma rating: Add to “To Watch” list, watch some day (?) - for lovers of violence
+wogma rating: Add to that never-watched 'To Watch' list (?) - for lovers of violence

 I'm still hearing gunshots in my head, my eyes feel jaundiced only with the color red.
 For context, it's been an hour since I saw Baabarr.
 Can't think of much other than the brutality of the human being.
 It's the law of the jungle, only the fittest shall continue living.
 Sure, there's a story and an interesting one too.
 But again, very little is new.Read more